Call4Cloud | MMP-C | Autopilot | Device Preparation

 1. Introduction

-I guess we all know by now that the Intune MDM device certificate needs to be renewed each year and without it, the device stops communicating with Intune.
-When it stops communicating everything will be broken!
+I guess we all know by now that the Intune MDM device certificate needs to be renewed each year.
+Without it, the device stops communicating with Intune, and everything will be broken!

-Without the possibility to communicate, all sorts of important Intune stuff will stop working and it’s up to you to fix it.
-Luckily I already got you covered with some blogs, telling you how to solve it.
+Without the possibility of communicating, all sorts of important Intune stuff will stop working, and it’s up to you to fix it.
+Luckily, I already have some blogs that tell you how to solve it.

 Intune | MDM-only | Enrollment | Missing Device Certificate (call4cloud.nl)

-While writing those blogs, it got me wondering what the Intune MDM device certificate renewal process looks like.
-I guess this blog is going to take you down the renewal rabbit hole.
+While writing those blogs, I was wondering how the Intune Device certificate was automatically renewed each year.
+I guess this blog will take you down the renewal rabbit hole.

 2. Renewal Flow